MerginMaps/docs/src/layer/working_with_nonspatial_data.md

 To browse, search or edit a non-spatial table, first you need to [open the attribute table](../gis/search_data/#searching-for-values-in-mergin-maps-input).

 To add a new record, select **Add Feature**.
 This will open a form to fill.
-By pressing **Save**, the new record will be added and Input will take you back to the attribute of your table.
+By pressing **Save**, the new record will be added and <MobileAppName /> will take you back to the attribute of your table.

 Similar to the vector layer attribute table, you can [search](../gis/search_data.md) your data.

-Selecting an individual record, Input will open the form related to the feature.
+Selecting an individual record, <MobileAppName /> will open the form related to the feature.

 ![display_name](./input_nonspatial_data.png)